Quantum computational chemistry: Quantum computational chemistry mappings

 The Bravyi--Kitaev (BK) encoding~\cite{BRAVYI2002210} is a midway point between the JW and parity encoding methods, in that it compromises on the locality of occupation number and parity information.
 The orbitals store partial sums of occupation numbers.
 The occupation numbers included in each partial sum are defined by the BK matrix, $\beta_{pq}$.

 It is defined recursively~\cite{BRAVYI2002210,BravyiKitaev12} via

 where $\textbf{A}$ is an $(2^x \times 2^x)$ matrix of zeros, with the bottom row filled with ones, and $\textbf{0}$ is a $(2^x \times 2^x)$ matrix of zeros.
-As an example, when $M = 8$ ($x=2$), the matrix $\beta_{pq}$ is
+As an example, when $M = 4$ ($x=1$), the matrix $\beta_{pq}$ is

 When the number of qubits is not a power of two, the BK encoding is carried out by creating the BK matrix for the next largest power of two, and only using the first $M$ rows.
-The qubit operators for the BK encoding are considerably more complicated than those in the JW or parity encodings, and we refer to Refs.~\cite{BravyiKitaev12, tranter2015bravyikitaev} for a complete derivation of them.
-The advantage of the BK encoding is a reduction in the number of qubit operations needed to carry out a fermionic operation.
-By balancing the locality of occupation and parity information, the number of terms needed to realise a fermionic operator scales as $O(\log_2 M)$. \\
+The qubit operators for the BK encoding are considerably more complicated than those in the JW or parity encodings.
+We refer to Table~\ref{JWtable} for an example, and works by \textcite{BravyiKitaev12, tranter2015bravyikitaev} for a more detailed discussion.
+Applying the BK mapping to a fermionic operator results in a qubit operator with a Pauli weight of $\mathcal{O}(\log_2 M)$.
+A thorough comparison of the BK and JW mappings was performed by \textcite{tranter2018comparison} for 86 molecular systems.
+They found that the BK transform was at least as efficient, in general, as the JW transform when finding the ground states of the molecular systems.
+In many cases using the BK transform made the calculations considerably more efficient. \\

-We remark that another version of the BK encoding also exists in the literature.
-This is referred to as the BK-tree method, as it takes its inspiration from a classical data structure known as a Fenwick tree~\cite{havlicek2017operator}.
-We explicitly show how to use this mapping with molecules in Sec.~\ref{Sec:illustrate}.